linode/docs/docs/uptime/monitoring/install-nagios-4-on-ubuntu-14-04-debian-8.md

 ### Build Nagios 4 from Source Code

-The latest stable version of Nagios 4 is not available in Ubuntu's default repositories as of this writing.
+The latest stable version of Nagios 4 is not available in Ubuntu or Debian's default repositories as of this writing.
 To install Nagios, download and install it from the source code:

 1. Install dependencies: